lucasepe/file2go/README.md

 SYNOPSIS:

-  main [string] [string]
+  file2go [string] [string]

 DESCRIPTION:

-The main utility reads a file from stdin and writes it to stdout, converting each byte to its hex representation on the fly.
+The file2go utility reads a file from stdin and writes it to stdout, converting each byte to its hex representation on the fly.

   * if the first [string] is present, it is printed before the data